LingyuLi-math/FineST/README.rst

 Installation time: < 1 min

-Alternatively, you can install from this GitHub repository for latest (often development) version by the following command line:
+Alternatively,

 .. code-block:: bash

    $ git clone https://github.com/LingyuLi-math/FineST.git
-   $ cd FineST
-   $ conda env create -f environment.yml
+   $ conda create --name FineST python=3.8
    $ conda activate FineST
-   # fix bug of squidpy, locate the lib with `which python`
-   $ rsync ./src/_feature_mixin.py ~/.conda/envs/SpatialScope/lib/python3.9/site-packages/squidpy/im/_feature_mixin.py

-Installation time: < 1 min
+   $ pip install -r requirements.txt
+Typically installation is expected to be completed within a few minutes.

 Quick example
 =============

-Using the build-in melanoma dataset as an example, the following Python script will compute the p-value indicating whether a certain Ligand-Receptor is spatially co-expressed.
+Using the build-in NPC dataset as an example, the following Python script will predict super-resolution ST gene expression and compute the p-value indicating whether a certain Ligand-Receptor is spatially co-expressed.